NathanKr/neural-networks-learn/README.md

 <ul>
 <li>the code is based on the excellent source of Michael Nielsen <a href="http://neuralnetworksanddeeplearning.com/chap2.html">book</a> and <a href="https://github.com/mnielsen/neural-networks-and-deep-learning">code</a> with about 10% changes by me</li>
 <li>for 5000 data set samples i get training score of 97.68% check <a href="https://github.com/NathanKr/neural-networks-learn/releases/tag/1.1">here</a>.
 However, it is meaning less without the score on the test data set. for training samples of 4950 and test of 50 the test score is 92% , for 4800 and test of 200 the test score is 89% , for 4700 and 300 the test score is 83 , for 4600 and 400 the test score is 66.75% , for 4550 and 450 the test score is 0% !!!! -----> i was able to solve this <a href="https://github.com/NathanKr/neural-networks-learn/releases/tag/1.2">here</a> the reason is the mnist dataset : first 500 data set sample are for digit 0 , next 500 is digit 1 and so on .Thus training 4500 and test on last 500 try to test on digit 9 which was not trained. the solution is to shuffle the data set at the begining</li>
-<li>learning rate : 1. in general for more samples i get better prediction 2. prediction of test and training is almost the same which is very good - no variance problem thus no need for regularization</li>
+<li>learning curves (learning_curves.png): 1. data set of 200 sampling was enough to get ~ 5% 2. prediction of test and training is almost the same which is very good - no variance problem thus no need for regularization </li>
 </ul>